joedski/musings/Typescript/Journal 2019-08-11 - Codegen for ORM, Static Types.md

 Now the meatiest of the meatiness: creating migrations.

-This involves a couple parts:
+This involves a few parts:

 - Need a CLI script/command to actually do the migration creation.
 - Need to create diffable discriptions.
-Probably just serialize the Models.
+Probably just serialize the Models somehow.
+Probably a simple `toJSON()` will do, honestly.
 - Need to implement the above diff algorithm.
-- Need to implement migration codegen.
+- Need to implement migration codegen based on the diff results.
 - Need to run the code through prettier so it's actually readable by humans.
+- Need to actually save the previous model descriptions so we can actually diff things.